HL7-DaVinci/CRD/SetupGuideForMacOS.md

 npm start
 ```

-> Optional.
-Verify dtr is running:
+> Verify dtr is running:
-> - http://localhost:3005/register should show you a simple web page with a form.
+> - http://localhost:3005/register should show you a simple web page with a form to register a Client ID and Fhir Server.
+> - Instructions to register on this page are detailed below in the section **Register the test-ehr**.

 ### Start crd-request-generator